Dr Jude Jarrett, BSc, MSc, DClinPsych

 Dr Jarrett’s Base in Shoreham-By-Sea

-Face-to-face session available in Shoreham 10 AM to 2 PM Tuesday to Thursday and 10 AM to 12 PM on Saturdays.
+Regular face-to-face session available in Shoreham 10 AM to 1:30 PM Tuesday, Wednesday and Friday.

-Online and telephone sessions for professionals, parents, carers and children over 12 years old and young people.
+Online and telephone sessions for professionals, parents, carers and children over 14 years old and young people are also available.